Super Secret T-shirt Marketing Tip: Neck Tags

 Disclaimer: I am not a lawyer (was it obvious?) and I’m not advising you in a legal capacity, but here are some links that will help you with actual legal requirements:

 How to Tag Your Tees

 The most obvious place to tag your tees is the inside back collar.
 You’ve seen this on t-shirts in stores, right?
 It’s fairly straightforward for your screen printer to do.
 You might consider other areas of the garment to tag, just to differentiate yourself in the marketplace.
 If your tag is designed well (and I mean very well), you can even put all that info on the outside back collar area and make it part of the whole garment design.

 You also have the option of doing a very faint tag or something bold (like in the photo up top).
 It’s really personal preference, but try to think of your t-shirt designs as holistic.
 Remember that you’re designing a whole garment, making it premium.
 If you slap a bunch of info on it to suit a legal requirement, you risk looking cheap.

 If you really want people to remember your brand, you might consider sewing in embroidered labels on the sleeve or one of the lower sides.
-See Triple V Clothing, or brands like Super Dry that do this well.
+See Triple V Clothing, or brands like The Gentle Pit that do this well.